STATUS:

 Do not attempt to recover affected or endangered property, enter areas with unstable conditions, or self-remedy tree-related emergencies unless you have extensive training, a clear understanding of the risks, and the proper equipment to perform the work as safely as possible.
 Emergency tree hazard mitigation is best left to qualified professionals!

-This waiver allows Crown Down Tree Service LLC to legally begin emergency services immediately, without waiting periods, and is standard procedure for contractors in the commonwealth when delay could increase risk or damage.
-This helps protect the interests of both the client by certifying the work is, in fact, an emergency.
+This waiver allows Crown Down Tree Service LLC to legally begin emergency services immediately, without waiting periods, and is standard procedure for contractors in the Commonwealth when delay could increase risk or damage.
 Don't hesitate to ask your Crown Down representative during your emergency assessment if you have any questions about the nature and necessity of this form!

 Links to both the Virginia Code and the waiver are below: